Life — Too Strange to be True!

-In August, we bought a house with many attractions for grandchildren.
+In August, we bought a house with many attractions for our grandchildren.
 However, a few small improvements seemed in order.
-Soon, we heard ourselves saying, “Well, if we mess up the living room by knocking down the pop-corn ceiling, we may as well clean up all the downstairs’ ceilings.
+Soon, we heard ourselves saying, “Well if we mess up the living room by knocking down the popcorn ceiling, we may as well clean up all the downstairs ceilings.

 Preparing meals on the back porch continually provided its own adventures.
-When plastic handles melted in the grill, Chris got a third degree burn on his hand.
-One evening, as Jordy and I attempted to cook dinner, we lost electric power for the induction hot plate, the steamer and microwave.
+When plastic handles melted in the grill, Chris got a third-degree burn on his hand.
+One evening, as Jordy and I attempted to cook dinner, we lost electric power for the induction hot plate, the steamer, and the microwave.
 That evening, we ate an almost hot meal.

 For several weeks, we frequented a laundry mat where we met some very kind people.
 Progress on the house continued.
 However, when Home Depot shipped wood for our floors, the delivery arrived minus thirteen boxes.
 “Not a problem, let’s reorder the missing wood.”
 We waited.
 Day after day, we waited for wood that Home Depot claimed had arrived in Austin but remained hidden somewhere, somehow.
 “One of life’s mysteries.”
 That order never showed its lovely face.
 Who knows what happened?
 (Yes, we now have wood throughout the downstairs.)

 Ace Hardware sent the wrong doors, which opened on the wrong side.
 We continue to wait for the correct doors to arrive.
 In the meantime, we have substitute doors with no doorknobs.
 Not too bad unless one yearns for privacy.

 In the meantime, I continue to ask everyone in the house, “Have you seen a box labeled ‘Barbara’s winter shoes?”
 No one knows anything about such a box.
 Doesn’t that justify purchasing new boots?